 Here’s where you can find mobile 5G in the U.S., no matter which carrier you’re on.

-AT&T has a widespread 5G network, but as you’d expect, the type of connection that you get will depend on where you live.
+AT&T has a widespread 5G network, but as you’d expect, the type of 5G connectivity that you get will depend on where you live.

-A quick primer on types of 5G: There are two forms of 5G currently in use: Sub-6 and mmWave (millimeter-wave).
-Sub-6 relies on lower frequencies to deliver a much larger network, but the trade-off is that speeds are usually only marginally faster than 4G.
-While mmWave connections rely on much higher frequencies that deliver dramatically faster download speeds, those radio waves can’t physically travel long distances or make their way through obstacles like walls or even windows.
+A quick primer on types of 5G: There are two forms of 5G technology currently in use: Sub-6 relies on lower frequencies to deliver a much larger network, but the trade-off is that you’ll receive only marginally faster speeds than you would with 4G.
+While mmWave connections rely on much higher frequencies that deliver dramatically faster download speeds, those radio waves can’t physically travel long distances or make their way through obstacles like walls or even windows, which reduce signal strength.

-AT&T’s network largely depends on Sub-6, especially for its “nationwide” network.
+AT&T’s wireless coverage largely depends on Sub-6 for its “nationwide” network.
 And depending on your city, its Sub-6 5G may actually be the same speed, or slower, than 4G because AT&T doesn’t have enough spectrum to deploy to both networks in tandem.
-In some cities, the company is offering mmWave (5G+, as AT&T calls it) with superfast speeds, but that type of connection is still extremely limited to a few street corners in a few major cities.
-It’s effectively still in testing.
+In some cities, the company is offering mmWave (5G+, as AT&T calls it) with superfast speeds, but that type of 5G service is still extremely limited to a few streets in a few major cities.
+It has a long way to go.